Elsted

-Elsted is a village and Anglican parish in the Chichester district of West Sussex, England.
-It lies within the civil parish of Elsted and Treyford.
+Elsted is a village, Anglican parish and former civil parish, now in the civil parish of Elsted and Treyford, in the Chichester district of West Sussex, England.
 The village is on the Midhurst to South Harting Road 4.5 miles (7.2 km) west of Midhurst.
+In 1961, the civil parish had a population of 188.
+On 1 April 2003, the civil parish was abolished and merged with Treyford to form "Elsted & Treyford".

 History

-Elsted (Halestede) was listed in the Domesday Book (1086) in the ancient hundred of Dumpford as having 32 households: seven villagers, 23 smallholders and two slaves; with ploughing land, pasture and woodland for pigs, a mill and a church, it had a value to the lord of the manor of £15.
+Elsted (Halestede) was listed in the Domesday Book (1086) within the ancient hundred of Dumpford.
+At that time, it comprised 32 households: seven villagers, 23 smallholders, and two slaves; with ploughing land, pasture and woodland for pigs, as well as a mill and a church.
+It had a value to the lord of the manor of £15.